project-image

 Sneak Preview: Neurodivergence in Sword & Sorcery

-about 1 year ago – Wed, Feb 22, 2023 at 01:21:28 PM
+over 1 year ago – Wed, Feb 22, 2023 at 01:21:28 PM

 Jon Olfert has written for us a great non-fiction essay about those of us who think a little differently, how that has been portrayed in Sword & Sorcery, and some exciting possibilities for exploring neurodivergence in future S&S tales!